vipinvkmenon/terraform-exporter-btp/README.md

     ```
    This will implicitly trigger a build of the source.
 If you want to build *without* install, execute `make build`.

-1. The system will store the binary as `btptfexporter` (`btptfexporter.exe` in case of Windows) in the default binary path of your Go installation `$GOPATH/bin`.
+1. The system will store the binary as `btptfexport` (`btptfexport.exe` in case of Windows) in the default binary path of your Go installation `$GOPATH/bin`.

    > [!TIP]
    > You find the value of the GOPATH via `go env GOPATH`